MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 # Challenges

 * Would you consider using *appointment* activity as part of the solution?
 What would it change?
-* How to enforce the scheduled end to be after the scheduled start?
+* How could you enforce the scheduled end to be after the scheduled start?
-* Add support for multiple meetings during a single visit.
+* How could you add support for multiple meetings during a single visit?
-* Secure the building access not only for external contacts but for internal staff member as well.
+* How could you secure the building access not only for external contacts but for internal staff member as well?
-* Visits to certain buildings require management approval.
+* How could you make visits to certain buildings require management approval?
 What would the approval process change in the data model?